ECWireless/paymentbridge-ui/README.md

-# Omnibridge
+# PaymentBridge

-The OmniBridge [multi-token extension](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension) for the Arbitrary Message Bridge is the simplest way to transfer ANY ERC20/ERC677/ERC827 token to and from the xDai chain.
+PaymentBridge is a UI wrapper combining both the xDAI bridge and OmniBridge extension.
+Using URL route parameters, a payer can send any ERC20/ERC677/ERC827 token to any receiving address on xDAI (including bridging DAI to the xDAI native token).

+See the OmniBridge docs here: https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension

 ## Available Scripts